OFDM-Based Active STAR-RIS-Aided Integrated Sensing and Communication Systems: Simulations

 \section{Simulations}

 In this section, we provide simulation results for our proposed ASTARS-aided ISAC systems with OFDM.
 The DFRC BS is equipped with $M=32$ antennas, which serves $K=4$ users located on the communication area.
 The ASTARS comprises an equal number of elements in both dimensions, for example, forming a $10 \times 10$ array when $Q=100$ elements.
 In our system, we assume a carrier frequency $3$ GHz with wavelength $\lambda=0.1$ m.
 We assume the large-scale fading coefficients $\widetilde{\beta}_{d,k}=C_1d_1^{-\mu_1}$, $\widetilde{\beta}_{G}=C_2d_2^{-\mu_2}$, where we have $C_1=28$ dB and $C_2=26$ dB.
+To ensure the path loss coefficients are appropriately scaled and less than 1, we convert these values to a linear scale as $C_1' = 10^{-2.8} \approx 1.58 \times 10^{-3}$ and $C_2' = 10^{-2.6} \approx 2.51 \times 10^{-3}$, maintaining the same path loss characteristics.
 Moreover, $\mu_1=3.67$ and $\mu_2=2.2$ are path-loss components. $d_1$ and $d_2$ are the distances of BS-users and BS-RIS with $d_1=50$ m and $d_2=8$ m.
 Also, we assume that $\eta_k$ and $\widetilde{\beta}_a$ have the same value as $\widetilde{\beta}_{d,k}$.
-Excluding the comparison of varying values for these two parameters, it is specified that the system employs $N_s=64$ subcarriers with a subcarrier spacing of $\Delta f=240$ kHz (5G NR standard).
+Excluding the comparison of varying values for these two parameters, it is specified that the system employs $N_s=64$ subcarriers with a subcarrier spacing of $\Delta f=120$ kHz (5G NR standard).
 The duration of an OFDM symbol is $T_s=17.68\,\mu $s.
 The noise powers are given by $\sigma^2=\sigma_v^2=-40$ dB and $\sigma_r^2=-58$ dB.
 The maximum value of AAC is $\alpha_{max}=4$.
 The dimensions for each element within ASTARS are set as $d_H=d_V=\lambda/4$.
-We apply the method described in Secs.
-III and IV to optimize the transmit beamforming and phase coefficients of the ASTARS.
+The channel $\mathbf{G}$ is based on Rician fading with Rician factor $R=10$ dB.
+We apply the method described in Sec.
+III to optimize the transmit beamforming and phase coefficients of the ASTARS.
 By using the results from this optimization, we depict the radar SNR and perform estimation of range and velocity.
 We assume that the unit of range is m (meters) and the unit of velocity is km/h (kilometers per hour).